IDAES/idaes-pse/docs/source/property_models/water.rst

 Since temperature and vapor fraction are not state variables in this formulation, they are provided by expressions, and cannot be fixed.
-For example, to set a temperature to a specific value, a constraint could be added which says the temperature expression equals the value.
+For example, to set a temperature to a specific value, a constraint could be added which says the temperature expression equals a fixed value.

+These expressions are specific to the P-H formulation:

 ``temperature``
   Expression that calculates temperature by calling an ExternalFunction of